Draco (lizard): Life history

 Draco lizards are highly territorial, with the home range consisting of one or a few trees.
 The trees are actively guarded by males, with territory-less males searching the forest landscape in search of vacant areas.
 Experimental studies have determined that suitable unoccupied territories were claimed within a few hours of the removal of a dominant male.
 Females move freely through the territories.
 The patagium is used as a display structure during courtship and territorial disputes between rival males, alongside the opening of a brightly-colored dewlap that contrasts with their camouflaged body scalation.
+Males have a more prominently developed (more elongate) dewlap than females, as well as having crests on the tail (caudal) and cervical regions that are absent in females.
 The dewlap is translucent, and deliberately orientated perpendicular to the orientation of the sun during display in order to enhance visibility.
-Draco lizards are sexually dimorphic, with females being larger than males.
 The only time a female flying lizard ventures to the ground is when she is ready to lay her eggs.
 She descends the tree she is on and makes a nest hole by forcing her head into the soil.
 She then lays a clutch of 2–5 eggs before filling the hole and guards the eggs for approximately 24 hours, but then leaves and has nothing more to do with her offspring.